ChiriVulpes/soulus/README.md

 Currently, the Soul Totem only has one upgrade, the Niobium Gear, which reduces the rate at which the Soul Catalyst fuel is consumed (to, by default, around a third of the normal rate).

-The Soul Totem structure is the Soul Totem on top, with 4 blocks of Dark Endersteel in the corners underneath, and 4 endersteel bars between those.
+The Soul Totem structure is the Soul Totem on top, with 4 blocks of Niobium in the corners underneath.

 ![Soul Totem Structure](./preview/soul_totem_structure.png)